Volunteer With Us

 Key to the success of our work are our partnerships with host communities.
 VHI will schedule field programs only at the invitation of — and in collaborations with — local leaders, regional or national officials, or eye care or medical professionals.
 We plan and implement four to five, week-long service trips each year, for which we recruit dedicated vision care professionals and highly-qualified personnel to volunteer their time, in order to deliver high-quality vision care to the local community.

 The World Health Organization estimates that approximately 1.3 billion people around the globe live with some form of vision impairment, 80% of which can be prevented or cured.
 Roughly 90% of vision-impaired people live in low- and middle-income countries, and those living with vision impairment are more likely to experience other disadvantages, like poverty and barriers to education and employment.
-We connect with other organizations, communities, and eye care providers to prevent and treat eye diseases and reverse vision impairment.
+We connect with local organizations, communities, and vision health care providers to prevent and treat eye diseases and reverse vision impairment.

 Since 1985, we’ve provided…